kauffmanes/carrot-share/README.md

 2. Student clicks into chatbar, types a question, and submits
 3. This appears on the chat window shared by everyone watching the demo

-# Out of Scope Enhancements
-- create folders and share these at permission levels (e.g. share a folder with a specific class so they can see your demos)
-- flag a demo as "Live" if the Professor is an active connection
-- create a share button that sends the URI to named email addresses
-- ability to save demos to a unique username - or use OAuth to create an account with a school ID?
-- charge schools for licenses
-- a toggle switch for if you want your demo to be live/private/hidden, etc

 # Erlang web server

 ## To install